 On an infrastructure level, work began in 2007 on a national-team training centre and academy with residential facilities.
-The centre's opening is scheduled for September 2010.
+The centre was opened on 1 September 2010 providing not only a training camp for Armenia's national sides but also for a youth academy.
 The Yerevan Republican Stadium has also been partly redeveloped, with one particular benefit of this initiative being its impressive new playing surface.
-While Armenia has always considered itself a football country, the aim of the HFF is to earn greater international recognition for the local game on both club and national-team fronts.
+While Armenia has always considered itself a football country, the aim of the FFA is to earn greater international recognition for the local game on both club and national-team fronts.
 For this reason it is constantly striving for higher standards.

 Date of birth: 9 March 1963

 • A graduate of the Armenian State University of Economics, Ruben Hayrapetyan founded top Yerevan side FC Pyunik in 1995 and, after taking up a number of prominent positions in local companies, took over as a head of the capital's Avan district in 1996.